tohagan/runtime-type-validation/README.md

 ## Features

 - Small foot print
-- Concise functional composition makes it easily extensible (often a "one liner")
+- Concise functional composition makes it easily extensible.
+  - Often a "one liner" to add new a validation rule.
 - Detailed error reporting.
 - Helper functions convert a validation result to:
   - Error or cleaned data result for your own custom mapping.